Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A CRA is financed through Tax Increment Financing (TIF).
 Tax Increment Financing is not increasing the property taxes within the Community Redevelopment District (CRA).
 It is rather changing the distribution of the property taxes.

 For training courses please contact Gulf Coast Community College.

 Yes.
 Reports are available at Fire Station Number 1, located at 1412 Pennsylvania Avenue.

 Both fire stations have Emergency Medical Technicians (EMTs) and Paramedics on duty.

-Candidates must have State of Florida Certification of Compliance for Firefighters and valid State of Florida driver's license.
-Applications for employment are available from the personnel department in City Hall,at 825 Ohio Avenue or online through our Jobs Module.
+Candidates must have State of Florida Certification of Compliance for Firefighters and valid State of Florida driver’s license.
+Applications for employment are available from the personnel department in City Hall,at 825 Ohio Avenue or online through the third party Jobs site.

 At night, it is difficult for fire engines to spot the fire hydrants on your street.
 The blue markers help locate the fire hydrant.

 The Lynn Haven Fire and Emergency Services Department responds to emergencies of many types including Emergency Medical Services (EMS).
 Our firefighters are First Responders, Emergency Medical Technicians (EMTs), or Paramedics.
 We also have defibrillators for cardiac patients.